solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 ## List basics

-Prolog, like LISP and many other languages, has a builtin syntax for lists.
+Prolog, like LISP and many other languages, has a built-in syntax for lists.
 Prolog uses square brackets and commas:

 ```prolog